Boston, MA: 617.399.6500

 We also include here Josan Sarouk and Lilihan rugs.
 These are from nearby areas and share designs with Sarouk rugs, but the differ from them in weave structure.

-Antique Tabriz Rugs Other Antique Formal Rugs Antique Bijar Rugs Antique Semiformal Rugs Antique Heriz & Serapi Rugs Antique Tribal and Other Small Rugs Antique Chinese Rugs Antique Rug Runners
+Antique Tabriz Rugs Antique Kashan, Kerman, Ferahan &Other Formal Rugs Antique Bijar Rugs Antique Baktiari, Mahal, Malayer & Other Rugs Antique Heriz & Serapi Rugs Antique Caucasian, Tribal and Other Small Rugs Antique Peking, Art Deco & other Chinese Rugs Antique Rug Runners